Andrevvdog/COEN-Project/README.md

 # COEN-Project

-This recipe cooking robot is a web application based on Django Framework and using MySQL as backend database.
+This cooking robot recipe manager is a web application based on Django Framework and using MySQL as backend database.

 # Software Requirements: